Note: Most assets on this page have a prefab (a premade item) within the

 Rewards are then sent to the Python script for the script to process.

-Click here learn more about the Python script.
+See the model generator page to learn more about the Python script.

 This manages the connection between SUMO and Traffic3D and allows different software to control different features.
 Click here learn more about SUMO and how to connect to SUMO.